winteryoung/yanwte2/README.md

 The providers are organized in a chain node.
 That way, any provider can decide if it can handle the input and breaks the chain.
 It's essentially a chain of responsibilities.
 We will discuss more on combinators later.

-Put aside the providers, first we will see how to use the interfaces.
+Put aside the providers, let's see how to use the interfaces.

 ```java
 @RestController